simulatedScience/Twisty_Puzzle_Program/version 2.2/README.md

 ## possible improvements

 Train the AIs not on permutations of the color points but on permutations of the pieces instead.
-This doesn't decrease the state space size but it could decrease the computational cost for each applied move, decrease the size of the neural network.
+This doesn't decrease the state space size but it could decrease the computational cost for each applied move and decrease the size of the neural network.

-Both of which would accelerate the training and massivly decrease the time it takes to solve puzzles with the implemented A* algorithm.
+Both of which would accelerate the training and massively decrease the time it takes to solve puzzles with the implemented A* algorithm.